woossi0/suite/docs/usermanual/source/install/windows/tomcat/dashboard.rst

 Dashboard install
 =================

-The :ref:`Boundless Suite Dashboard <intro.dashboard>` contains links and tips to working with Boundless Suite.
+The :ref:`Boundless Server Dashboard <intro.dashboard>` contains links and tips to working with Boundless Server.

 #.
 From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.